European Trip - 2001

 - Arosa is one of the highest of the Alpine resorts, the most popular resort in Grisons after Davos and St. Moritz.

-- We rode the free town buses to travel around Arosa.
-Saw the world's highest
+- We rode the free town buses to travel around Arosa, saw the world's highest

-(altitude-wise) golf course.
-Had a wonderful lunch at the elegant Hotel Kulm.
+(altitude-wise) golf course. had a wonderful lunch at the elegant Hotel Kulm.

 - We also made all train reservations